robang74/redfishos/forum/knowhow/flashing-tools-for-Xperia-phones.md

 ### Android version

-The Xperia X10 II by factoy cames with Android 12 since 2021 but it will be probably the last major release update that they will receive:
+The Xperia X10 II by factory comes with Android 12 since 2021 but it will be probably the last major release update that they will receive:

 * [XperiCheck.com - Xperia 10 II (XQ-AU52)](https://xpericheck.com/XQ-AU52)

-In particular we are insterested into the European customised version:
+In particular we are interested into the European customised version:

 * [1321-6453 Customized EU 59.2.A.0.463](https://xpericheck.com/XQ-AU52/1321-6453)